rchatterjee/pam-typopw/README.md

 learns from your mistakes in typing login password and let you log in to your laptop with small typos.

+If you install this software and want to participate in our research study, please fill in this [this short survey](https://docs.google.com/forms/d/e/1FAIpQLSfHWAPedMVT7ETaW3qUUaueOg87TaDAllQYIgoqJZ8nWjF88A/viewform).
+Thanks!!

 ## Install
 **Using pip (`pip` is a python package manger)**
 ```bash